jwstegemann/fritz2/www/src/pages/docs/30_Render HTML.md

     order: 30
 ---

-fritz2 offers a rich DSL to create the HTML your application.
+fritz2 offers a rich DSL to create the HTML for your application.
 You just have to call the global `render` function inside to create an initial `RenderContext` in which you can then call the HTML-Tag functions provided by fritz2 like `div`.

 ```kotlin
 fun main() {